erokhins/KotlinResolutionAlgorithm/README.md

 Now we construct common system which contains type variable for call `foo` and all constraint system for receiver and arguments.
 After that, we search conflicts in this system(i.e. system never sucsedded).
-If we don't find them, then candidate is successful and JetTypeInfo contains this common system.
+If we haven't found them, then candidate is successful and JetTypeInfo contains this common system.

 *WARNING:* We must never run lambda analyze in this process, because we must analyze lambda only onсe.